 If you are considering a yoga practice, you’ll have many styles to choose from.
 Here are just a few of the most popular styles.

 Ashtanga yoga flows with the breath.
 It is faster than other types of yoga, and many people describe it as "athletic."
-As opposed to still poses, you are engaging in a flow or series of movements.
+As opposed to still poses, you are engaging in a flow or series of movements and breathing techniques.

 Hatha yoga actually includes many different types of yoga.
 For example, Iyengar yoga is a type of Hatha yoga, which uses props to teach the precision of alignment within each posture.
 Through Hatha yoga, one can increase flexibility and strength.
 Unlike more meditative types of yoga, Hatha yoga is quite dynamic and active.